 The preferred musical instrument for a legend of rock icons

-Throughout the years, Elvis had a string of Gibson guitars he
+Throughout the years, Elvis had a string of Gibson guitars he used on stage

 Elvis Gibson Dove Guitar

 Elvis Presley's Gibson Doveguitar was played by 'The King' during a performance at the Las Vegas Hilton in December 1976.
 Elvis gave the